 As you can imagine, other furniture or fittings have to submit to my OCD tidbits.

-My medication takes up two drawers in one of my bedside tables, and is sorted by name and expiry date.
-If someone were to raid my stash, I would see it at once because of a third – and yes… secret – manner of ‘cataloging’ everything.
+My medication takes up two drawers in one of my bedside tables and is sorted by name and expiry date.
+If someone were to raid my stash, I would see it at once because of a third – and yes… secret – manner of ‘cataloguing’ everything.

 I added my grandpa’s ‘edge on a ledge’ peculiarity.
 Of course.

 Other ways of having OCD-tendencies is in the form of hygiene.
 According to Healthline, “Because MS is an immune-mediated illness, the body’s immune system attacks healthy nerve tissue resulting in nerve damage.
 Immune system activity seems to result in the inflammation responsible for many MS symptoms.”